CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-05-Conclusion.md

 This concludes this Cisco Live instructor led lab.

-Return to the Network Programmability Dojo on a regular to pick up new tools of the Ninja, continue to further hone your Ninja skills, and put your Ninja skills to work to continue to drive real benefit, save time and money, and reduce human error.
+Return to the Network Programmability Dojo on a regular basis to pick up new tools of the Ninja, continue to further hone your Ninja skills, and put your Ninja skills to work to continue to drive real benefit, save time and money, and reduce human error.

 Thank you for your time and commitment at Cisco Live!